oras-project/oras-go/MIGRATION_GUIDE.md

 ## Community Support

-If you encounter challenges during migration, seek assistance from the community by [filing GitHub issues](https://github.com/oras-project/oras-go/issues/new) or asking in the [#oras](https://cloud-native.slack.com/archives/CJ1KHJM5Z) channel in Slack.
+If you encounter challenges during migration, seek assistance from the community by [filing GitHub issues](https://github.com/oras-project/oras-go/issues/new) or asking in the [#oras](https://cloud-native.slack.com/archives/CJ1KHJM5Z) Slack channel.